hvianna/audioMotion.js/docs/legacy.md

 ## Legacy playlists

-Up to version 19.5 audioMotion depended on a `playlists.cfg` file where you could register several playlists to load music files from.
+Up to version 19.5 audioMotion required a `playlists.cfg` file where you should register several playlists to load music files from.
-The file explorer introduced in version 19.??? made this obsolete, but its functionality is still supported for legacy users.
+The file explorer introduced in version 19.7 made this file obsolete, but its functionality is still supported for legacy users.
 Below is the original documentation.

 The `playlists.cfg` file must be located in the same directory as the `index.html` file.
 It is a plain text file with one playlist per line, in the format `playlist title | /path/to/playlist-file.ext` (that's a "pipe" character between the title and the path).